sketchthat/vagrant-lemp/README.md

 This configuration expects you to have installed vagrant ([installing vagrant](https://www.vagrantup.com/docs/installation/))

 ##Getting Started
-1. Clone the repo into your project root
+1. Clone the repo contents into your project root
 2. Uncomment one of the following lines in `Vagrantfile`

 ```